python gravity forms api

 }

-With our API request formatted the above variables, let’s make the call.
+With our API request formatted with the above variables, let’s make the call.
 This request will be a POST since we are pushing data to the server.

 Send Gravity Form API Call